 The following three chapters of the book review the citizen focus groups findings.
 Chapter three is thoughtfully positioned to provide both a methodological introduction on how the focus group results are going to be presented, and an adept illustration of how the emerging findings speak to the broader theory.
 As part of the discussions in focus groups, norm-actualisation can either produce consensus or dissension (within or between the focus groups).
 As an example of consensus, when one of the videos showed a police officer taking a statement from an elderly man, inquiring regarding the man’s well-being multiple times, and patiently listening to his unprompted—and unrelated—story about being a prisoner of war during the Second World War, the officer received universal praise for being attentive, caring, and respectful (p.51).
-By contrast, there were dissenting opinions whether the same officer checking his watch during the interview was a sign that he wanted to “rush through” the interview, or if he only did it for time-keeping purposes (i.e., noting down the time on his pad) (p.52).
+By contrast, there were dissenting opinions about whether the same officer checking his watch during the interview was a sign that he wanted to “rush through” the interview, or if he only did it for time-keeping purposes (i.e., noting down the time on his pad) (p.52).
 This disagreement is a fitting example of the concept of motive-based trust, where the attribution of the officer’s intent lies in the eye of the beholder.
 Motive-based trust is often associated with previous personal experiences and based on the results achieved or observed.
 In another video, an officer imposed a second fine on an individual for not rectifying an issue with his car despite having been warned to do so earlier.
 Members of the neighbourhood watch focus group gave this officer the benefit of the doubt, while a group of young offenders serving their community sentence thought the officer was simply “taking the piss” (p.61).

 The fourth and fifth chapters examine the two themes that caused the most dissension in the focus groups: reasonable suspicion and police use of force.
 Reasonable suspicion (probable cause in the US) is a fundamental element of the exercise of police power, as it permits officers to stop and search individuals and vehicles and place people under arrest.
 Based on the focus group discussions of three relevant videos, the authors adroitly identify three major reasons why the public found someone suspicious: (1) anomalous behaviour (e.g., unexplained aggression), (2) stereotyping and presumptions about ‘normality’ (e.g., young people wearing hoodies or intact makeup on a woman after being threatened at knifepoint), and (3) making a case (“joining the dots”) by up-weighting certain pieces of information and down-weighting or disregarding others.
 Importantly, however, even when the focus groups shared the officers’ reasonable suspicion, procedural justice still mattered.
 When a plain-clothed officer stopped a group of young people for smashing in a car window, there was consensus across the groups that the officer’s suspicion was warranted.
-Yet, the officer’s conduct divided opinions, because he ordered one of the youths who was protesting the arrest to “watch his language”, physically confronted him by almost going nose-to-nose with him, and threatened him with arrest without giving any justification of the why (p.88-89).
+Yet, the officer’s conduct divided opinions, because he ordered one of the youths who was protesting the arrest to “watch his language”, physically confronted him by almost going nose-to-nose with him, and threatened him with arrest without giving any justification of the why (pp.88-89).
 This example demonstrates the complexity in the evaluation of police-public encounters: despite finding the young man’s behaviour impudent, several people also regarded the officer’s conduct improper and unprofessional, and found it highly problematic.